S: TC Freyung

 Based on empirical findings from a participatory approach that incorporated interviews, workshops and eye-tracking tests, conducted in five European case studies, this paper outlines recommendations for user-specific enhancements of flood maps.
 More specific, recommendations are given with regard to (1) appropriate stakeholder participation processes, which allow incorporating local knowledge and preferences, (2) the improvement of the contents of flood maps by considering user-specific needs and (3) the improvement of the visualisation of risk maps in order to produce user-friendly and understandable risk maps for the user groups concerned.
 Furthermore, "idealised" maps for different user groups are presented: for strategic planning, emergency management and the public.

-K. Spachinger, Wolfgang Dorner, K. Serrhini, S. Fuchs, J. Rochmann
+S. Fuchs, K. Spachinger, Wolfgang Dorner, J. Rochmann, K. Serrhini

 Evaluating cartographic design in flood risk mapping